-- · Name on the board

-- Student can work off in 1st instance (teacher discretion)

-- If not worked off Stamp in planner at the end of the lesson

-- Form tutor to record on 64S

-- 10 minutes at end of day with form tutor
+- Student name on the board under YCDB - Student can work off the CDB - · Again, give the student time to correct the behaviour before discretion - .
+If not worked off stamp in planner at the end of the lesson - · Form tutor to record on G4S - .
+10 minute detention at the end of the day with form tutor